Shot noise as a diagnostic in the $\nu=2/3$ fractional quantum Hall edge zoo: The noisy QPC plateau

 We derive the general expressions for the CCC (shot noise) in a QPC for the bulk filling $\nu$ and QPC filling $\nu_i$ when $\nu>\nu_i$ (\cref{nuLarge_nuiSmall_SM}).
 We assume that the charge is fully equilibrated, hence charge transport is ballistic, moving downstream along each segment of the setup.
 We call the direction opposite to charge flow (upstream) antiballistic.
 Thereafter, we compute the values of CCC for specific choices of $\{\nu,\nu_i\}$ and for different thermal equilibration regimes.
 We assume that there is no bulk-leakage \cite{PhysRevLett.123.137701, Banerjee2018, PhysRevB.99.041302,PhysRevLett.125.157702}.
+We study the scenarios employing two pictures for the thermal equilibration, which were introduced in Ref.\ \onlinecite{SMshort} and Ref.\ \onlinecite{Park2024}, respectively.
+The experimental situation may be expected to be intermediate between these two pictures.